What to do before the ISDN switch off

-Using a provider such as Beaming will make the process easier, as we handle everything and take care of the porting process, as well as working with you to make sure minimal disruption to your business activities at the time of the switchover.
+Using a provider such as Beaming will make the process easier, as we handle everything and take care of the porting process, as well as working with you to make sure minimal disruption to your business activities at the time of the ISDN switch off.

-Many businesses have already made the move; the sooner you start considering your options the sooner your business can benefit from the benefits a VoIP solution can bring.
+Many businesses have already made the move; the sooner you start considering your options the sooner your business can take advantage of the benefits a VoIP solution can bring.